-Activity Who benefits (user / beneficiary pays principle, public good theory) Period of benefits (intergenerational equity principle) Whose actions or inactions contribute (exacerbator - polluter pays principle) Costs and benefits of separate funding Funding sources Funding rationale Funding targets adjusted for community affordability Group - Envi ironment are people-friend sustainable ecceptive and midentity and created and activities. utcomes - Our unique natural environment is healthy andly, well planned, accessible and sustainably manage onomy.
-Our communities are healthy, safe, inclusive a neets current and future needs.
-Our communities have eativity.
-Our communities have access to a range of some Council provides leadership and fosters partnershes community engagement. ged.
-Our region is suppo nd resilient.
-Our infrastra e opportunities to celeb social, cultural, educatio rted by an innovative and ucture is efficient, resilient, cost rate and explore their heritage, nal and recreational facilities Animal / dog control The benefits from animal control are mainly private through providing administration and licensing services for dog owners.
+Community Outcomes - Our unique natural environment is healthy and protected.
+Our urban and rural environments are people-friendly, well planned, accessible and sustainably managed.
+Our region is supported by an innovative and sustainable economy.
+Our communities are healthy, safe, inclusive and resilient.
+Our infrastructure is efficient, resilient, cost effective and meets current and future needs.
+Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
+Our communities have access to a range of social, cultural, educational and recreational facilities and activities.
+Our Council provides leadership and fosters partnerships, including with iwi, fosters a regional perspective, and encourages community engagement.

+Animal / dog control The benefits from animal control are mainly private through providing administration and licensing services for dog owners.
 Dog owners benefit as work volume is directly proportional to the number of dog owners.
 There is also a degree of public benefit in increased public safety.
 There are also benefits for the SPCA and dog owner associations (animal welfare, education of dogs' needs).
 Neighbouring landowners' stock is protected from the effects of wandering dogs.
 Some costs are the result of animals wandering from their home locations that are not directly caused by their owners.
 A dog education service is provided to schools and community groups.
 In these cases, the costs are carried by the general public.
 Benefits are short term, often requiring rapid responses to wandering dogs and stock.
 Dog owners who do not control their dogs or do not register them create enforcement costs and endanger public health.
 These costs are partly recovered through fines, but some of these costs cannot be recovered.
-Council is legally required to operate a dogs database and a register of dangerous dogs.
-The dog license fee also acts as a demand management tool to promote good dog ownership.
-Maintaining separate funding for this activity enables a better public accountability and transparency.
-General rates Fees and charges Reserves Borrowing The large majority of benefits are private and this is reflected in almost all costs being funded through the dog license fee, with some funding from fines and impounding fees.
-A small amount is funded through the general rate to reflect those costs that are a public good.
-These are usually associated with rural stock control.
-Public 0-10% Private 90-100% Building consents The community benefits from safe buildings.
+Building consents The community benefits from safe buildings.
 Individuals benefit from certainty of the quality of building (minimum standards), and occupiers gain the protection of consistent standards.
 People seeking advice about building and related requirements receive a private benefit.
 The benefits from building consents can be directly related to the individuals or organisations that apply for the building consent.
 Full cost recovery is not always possible because some fees are set by law or regulation and the fee needs to be weighed against the cost of fee avoidance.
 Short to long term.
 Those who fail to obtain building consents, and those who do not build in accordance with a consent.
 Additional inspection costs from poor project design and/or management are passed on to the building owner.
-User charges recover the majority of costs for this activity, therefore it helps to have the costs separately identified for this activity for public accountability and transparency reasons.
-The activity is delivered in accordance with the Building Act 2004.
-General ratesFees and chargesBorrowings The majority of costs benefit private users, so user charges reflect this.
-Some costs associated with accreditation and general advice to residents is more of a public good and is charged through the general rate.
-Council has to balance the affordability of consent costs and public advice to residents against the impact on the general rate.
-Public 20-40% Private 60-80% Environmental Policy Environmental policy is about safeguarding and protecting the environment and encouraging sustainable resource use over time.
+Environmental Policy Environmental policy is about safeguarding and protecting the environment and encouraging sustainable resource use over time.
 The activity provides the District Plan and the strategies and policies that guide and regulate development in the city, based on the principles of the Resource Management Act.
 The benefits are attributable to the whole community and are therefore mainly a public benefit.
 Medium to long term.
 Each District Plan has to be reviewed every 10 years.
 Development decisions made can result in very long term benefits to individuals and businesses.
 Those seeking changes to the District Plan can initiate private plan changes.
 These costs can be charged to the initiator.
 Individuals and/or businesses who create the need for additional rules in the District Plan cannot be charged - the costs become a public good cost.
-It is useful for Council to be able to separately identify the costs of this activity for public accountability and transparency reasons.
-General rates Fees and charges The benefits apply to the community in general and as such general rates are used to fund most of these costs.
-User charges are set for private plan changes, and for service requests that generate significant administration time.
-Public 70-100% Private 0-30%